The Last Gunfight

 The Real Story of the Shootout at the O.K.
 Corral-And How It Changed the American West

-As The Last Gunfight makes clear, the real story of the O.K.
-Corral and the West is far different from what we’ve been led to believe by countless TV Westerns and Hollywood films.
-Drawing on new material from private collections—including diaries, letters, and Wyatt Earp’s own hand-drawn sketch of the shootout’s conclusion—as well as documentary research in Tombstone and Arizona archives and dozens of interviews, award-winning author Jeff Guinn gives us a startlingly different and far more fascinating picture of what the West was like, who the Earps and Doc Holliday and their cowboy adversaries really were, what actually happened on that cold day in Tombstone, and why.
+Drawing on new material from private collections—including diaries, letters, and Wyatt Earp’s own hand-drawn sketch of the shootout’s conclusion—as well as archival research, Jeff Guinn gives us a startlingly different and far more fascinating picture of what actually happened that day in Tombstone and why.

 Jeff Guinn's The Last Gunfight